nduursma/The-Ultimate-Get-data-from-NIST-without-interpolation-Repository/README.md

 ![Find the right formula and phase.](https://github.com/nduursma/The-Ultimate-Get-data-from-NIST-without-interpolation-Repository/blob/main/formulatable.PNG)

-After choosing the right molecular formula and phase, the thermochemical properties are shown.
+After choosing the right molecular formula and phase, you will find the thermochemical properties.

 ![Output of the thermochemical properties.](https://github.com/nduursma/The-Ultimate-Get-data-from-NIST-without-interpolation-Repository/blob/main/output.PNG)